-I want to share my top time management tips because a lot of people ask me how I find the time to work a full-time outside the home career, manage my blog and social media accounts, and commit to my marriage in the way it seems I do.
-I know it sounds like a lot (and it is) but it’s doable.
+I want to share my top time management tips because a lot of people ask how I find the time to work a full-time career in addition to running my blog and social media accounts.
 I spent about a year trying different time management tips I read in books or online until I found systems and schedules that work for us.
 There are plenty of days I’ve felt overwhelmed – pulled in different directions with meetings at work, looming deadlines, sponsored posts due for the blog, and eProducts I wanted to release but I’ve learned to balance it all.

-I used to get frustrated feeling like there just isn’t enough time to do it all.
-I would become impatient and feel like quitting but when something is important to you, you find the time.
-I knew that I could shut down my blog and free up a lot of time or I could quit my job to blog full-time but I didn’t consider either of those to really be viable options.
-It became a matter of finding a way to make it all work.
-After a lot of trial and error, insanely early mornings, very late nights, and a couple of arguments, I started to find our lives organized in a way that allowed me to balance it all and still feel fulfilled as a wife.
+I used to get frustrated feeling there wasn’t enough time to do it all.
+I became impatient and felt like quitting but when something is important to you, you find the time.
+I knew I could shut down my blog and free up a lot of time or I could quit my job to blog full-time but I didn’t want to.
+It was a matter of finding a way to make it all work.
+After trial and error, early mornings, very late nights, and a couple of arguments, I found ways to organize our lives in a way that allowed me to balance it all.

 Disclosure: This post includes affiliate links which help support Honey & Pine

 At this phase in my life, I feel fulfilled as both a woman and a wife.
-I have a career that I love, a hobby I enjoy, and a husband I adore.
+I have a career that I enjoy, a hobby that provides fulfillment, and a husband I love.
 I didn’t want to let any part of my life go and these time management tips help me balance it all.

 Plan your mornings

-I also love, love, love this sunrise alarm clock which wakes you up gently with an increasingly bright light instead of the annoying ‘beep’ ‘beep’ ‘beep’ of the a standard alarm.
+I love this sunrise alarm clock which wakes you up gently with an increasingly bright light instead of the annoying ‘beep’ ‘beep’ ‘beep’ of a standard alarm.
 I find that I wake up in a better mood and snooze less often with the sunrise clock.
-It’s just a kinder way to wake up.
+It’s a much kinder way to wake up.

 Start meal planning and prepping

 I’m convinced Sundays were made for meal planning and prepping.
-I tried a few of those food subscription boxes like HomeChef but I was not a fan.
-I did a FB live unboxing of my first HomeChef subscription and it was a big disappointment.
-The food just wasn’t that good and I didn’t feel like what they sent was worth the money spent.
-I have become a big fan of Mindful Meal.
-It’s actually a meal planning service and it’s very helpful.
-You create taste profiles for every member of your family and it gives you recipes that match those preferences.
-Then, you print your recipes and shopping list and you’re done.
+I tried a few food subscription boxes and I’m a huge fan of Sun Basket.
+I shared our experience with Sun Basket’s vegetarian options here.
+I’ve also become a big fan of Mindful Meal.
+It’s a meal planning service that allows you to create taste profiles for every member of your family then gives you recipes based on those preferences.
+Once you have your plan just print your recipes and shopping list.
 So simple!

-I will also prep as much as I can on Sunday so I have more time during the week and I’ll recruit my husband to help so it doubles as family time.
-He can chop a bell pepper or smash potatoes just as well as I can so why shouldn’t he help?
-Teaming up just gets it done faster.
-Having as much as possible prepped ahead of time means that dinner during most of the week can be done in 30 minutes or less.
+I prep as much as I can on Sunday so I have more time during the week.
+Having as much as possible prepped ahead of time means that dinner during the week can be done in 30 minutes or less.

 Learn to use a planner

-Until recently my entire life (career, blog, family) was in my phone.
-I used the Cozi app to keep my schedule, to-do lists, reminders, and everything else easily accessible on my phone and synced with my husband.
-It worked fabulous until my bad habits made it a mess.
-My phone was starting to have so many alerts going off at all times (text messages, social media alerts, email notifications, app updates, sales alerts, reminders, appointment reminders, etc) that it became overwhelming.
-I started dismissing reminders or clearing notification without really looking at them which led to me being a disorganized mess despite having great organization tools.
+Until recently my entire life was scheduled on my phone.
+I kept my schedule, to-do lists, reminders, and everything else easily accessible and synced with my husband.
+It worked well until my bad habits made it a mess.
+My phone starting having so many alerts going off that it became overwhelming.
+I was dismissing reminders or clearing notification without looking at them which led a disorganized mess despite having great organization tools.

-We have almost all of our bills to automatic payments so remember to pay bills is no longer something we have to remember to do.
-We sit down during our ‘Money Monday’ meetings and review what was paid that week and our bank account balances but having to remember to pay the electric bill or the gym membership is no longer something that is on our to-do lists.
-One less thing to do means more time for our family so it’s a great way to free up a few extra minutes with each other.
+Almost all of our bills are set to automatic payments so we don’t have to remember to pay bills.
+We sit down every Monday to review what was paid that week and our bank account balances.
+Having one less thing to do means more time for our family so it’s a great way to free up a few extra minutes with each other.

-If you manage social media accounts in your career or if you’re a blogger feeling like you have to be everywhere at all times, automation tools for your social media accounts is a must.
-Right now I use Tailwind to automatically pin for me and it pins over 100 times per day.
-It is one of the most productive tools I use for my social media and it means I don’t have to spend more than 15 – 20 minutes on Pinterest per day.
-I also use ViralTag to post to Facebook, Twitter, and Pinterest.
-ViralTag allows you to recycle your social media content so I can set promotional posts for my content and other people’s content, images, affiliate links, sales links, etc and then forget it.
-There are some days I won’t even look at Facebook or Twitter but I know my feed is running because ViralTag is recycling the posts in my content library.
+If you manage social media accounts it’s easy to feel like you have to be everywhere at all times, automation for your accounts is a must.
+I use Tailwind to manage Pinterest and it’s one of my most productive tools.
+I don’t spend more than 15 – 20 minutes on Pinterest per day.
+I use ViralTag to post to my other networks because it allows you to recycle your social media content.
+I can set posts for my content, other people’s content, images, affiliate links, sales links, etc., then forget it.

 Schedule off time and use vacation days

-It’s important to us to find time to focus on our marriage so scheduling time off work and offline is treated as a top priority.
-We value screen-free time and make sure that quitting time is always in my planner and strictly adhered to.
-Sometimes that might mean that a blog post isn’t published or that an email isn’t answered until the next day but our hearts say that family comes first and so we treat it that way.
+It’s important to us to find time to focus on our marriage so scheduling time off work and offline is a top priority.
+We value screen-free time and quitting time is strictly adhered to.
+Sometimes that may mean a blog post isn’t published or an email isn’t answered until the next day but family comes first.

-We also are sure to use the vacation days we accrue at work.
-I know a lot of people in my office that let their days accumulate to the point where they are about to lose them before they turn them in and take a couple of days off.
-Brandon and I use our days.
-We are sure to schedule vacation days off together for at least one full week every year.
-We don’t necessarily always travel but we are always sure to take a few days off and focus solely on spending time with one another.
+We are also sure to use the vacation days we accrue at work.
+We schedule time off together for at least one full week every year.
+We don’t always travel but we do focus on spending time with one another.
 During that week, both the office and the blog have to wait.

 Balance your Life Wheel

-A Life Balance Wheel is a concept that requires you to divide a wheel by role or responsibility then fill in the categories until you see where your life falls out of balance.
-It allows you to then view your life balance at a glance and add or subtract items from your life based on where you need to realign.
-Brandon and I create a new Life Balance Wheel at the beginning of every month so we can adjust as needed so we feel in control in the month ahead.
+A Life Wheel is a concept that requires you to divide a wheel by role or responsibility then fill in the categories until you see where your life falls out of balance.
+It allows you to view your life balance at a glance and add or subtract items based on where you need to realign.
+We create a new Life Wheel at the beginning of every month so we can adjust as needed and feel in control in the month ahead.

 Do you have any special time management tips to share?
 How do you achieve balance?